 Short Production and Sales Flow Periods

 No two business sectors are alike in their working capital cycles.
 The underlying fundamentals are completely different for each sector impacting the production and sales flow time frame.
-So flat-out statements of fact is irresponsible.
-In effect, there are only guidelines.
+Application of flat-out statements of general facts is irresponsible.
+In effect, they are only guidelines.
 With that said, short working capital cycles are generally less than 90 days in duration.
 Here are some examples of short working capital cycle sectors:

 - Food Service